-Five Tips for Faster Turn Times
+5 Suggestions for Quicker Turn Times

 - Are you providing complete and accurate data about the subject property?

-- It's relatively easy to appraise a cookie-cutter house.
-What takes time is analyzing how differing details add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we would find out on our own anyway, and knowing them sooner is likely to make your report arrive sooner.
+- It's relatively easy to appraise a cookie-cutter home.
+Most of an appraiser's time is spent analyzing how unique elements add to or detract from what otherwise would be a property's market value.
+When you order your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's prone to flooding.
+These are things we would find out on our own anyway, and knowing them early on makes your report arrive sooner.

 - Be sure the occupants know the the plan.